 - 4. In a small saucepan over medium-high heat, combine the sugar, 1/4 cup of the water, and the vinegar.
 Bring to a boil, tilting the pan to swirl the sugar.
-Boil until the sugar dissolves and the mixture turns a deep amber color, anywhere from 5 to 10 minutes.
-When the caramel turns, well, caramel, immediately remove the pan from the heat and carefully add the remaining 2 tablespoons water (you may want to stand back, as the caramel will spit and spatter).
+Boil until the sugar dissolves and the mixture turns a deep amber color, 5 to 10 minutes.
+When the caramel turns, well, caramel colored, immediately remove the pan from the heat and carefully add the remaining 2 tablespoons water (stand back, as the caramel will spit at you).
 Tilt the pan to swirl the caramel and water together.
-If the caramel seizes and hardens, return the pan to medium heat until the caramel turns liquid again and behaves itself.
+If the caramel seizes and hardens, return the pan to medium heat until the caramel liquifies again and behaves itself.

 - 8. Using tongs or hot pads, carefully invert the pans onto a wire rack set over a piece of parchment to catch any drips of caramel.
 Carefully remove the pans from the tarts.
 Immediately place the tarts on serving plates and scrape any caramel remaining in the pans over the pears.
 Serve at once.
 Originally published October 12, 2021.